 Leicester Print Workshop, Leicester 6 May - 8 July 2017 Private View: Saturday 6 May 2017 3 - 5pm

-I am running a further collagraph workshop at ELP in the beautiful new studio by the canal however it has been so popular that it is now fully booked!
-New courses will be organised for next year so keep a check on the website for updates.
-Dates as follows this year: Daytime Workshop: Wednesday 2, 9 and 16 October Time: 10am - 4.30pm 2019
+I am running a further collagraph workshop at ELP in the beautiful new studio by the canal.
+Dates as follows this year: Daytime Workshop: Wednesday 16, 23 and 30 September.
+Time: 10am - 4.30pm 2019

 For full information see the ELP website (eastlondonprintmakers.co.uk) or please click here: In this workshop you will learn how to make a collagraph plate by collaging different textures which will be glued together on a thin board base creating a low relief.
 The textures include everyday materials such as embossed wallpaper, netting and coffee grains etc and the plate can also be cut away using a knife.
 The plate is then varnished to seal the materials.
 Inking the plate uses scrim, brushes and rollers for different effects and to build up colour on the various levels before running it through the press.
 There should be an opportunity to experiment with applications of carborundum, masking techniques and the use of chine collé to add colour and depth to your prints.